 Micropest pest control Sydney is one of Sydney's leading German cockroaches and cockroach pest control companies, with offices in Chippendale and Wahroonga.
-The following web page is designed to inform you the consumer about cockroaches, cockroach pest control, cockroach pictures, cockroach reproduction and cockroach identification.
-For Micropest cockroach control methods please refer to Pest Control Sydney.
+The following web page is designed to inform you the consumer about German cockroaches, cockroach pest control, cockroach pictures, cockroach reproduction and identification.

 German Cockroach Pest Control Video

 The German cockroach is one of the most common roaches found in apartment houses, restaurants and hotels.
 German cockroach (eggs included) are "brought in" usually on mans belongings, luggage, boxes or packages.
 They produce the most eggs, have the shortest development cycle, best survival rate of the young, and the most adaptive feeding habits of most of the roaches.

 Adults are half an inch long, light to medium brown with 2 dark distinctive strips behind the head.
 The young are wingless, smaller and much darker in colour, with a light stripe on their backs.

 German Cockroaches will eat anything.
 They stay close to food and water source.